MicrosoftDocs/visualstudio-docs/docs/ide/reference/code-styles-refactoring-options.md

 ## Refactoring options

-Use these options to customize how you want operators places when wrapping lines of code during a refactor:
+Use these options to customize how you want operators placed when wrapping lines of code during a refactor:

 - [dotnet\_style\_operator\_placement\_when_wrapping](#dotnet_style_operator_placement_when_wrapping)